 Full course description

-Multi-Agent Systems introduces the student to systems composed of multiple interacting intelligent agents.
-An agent is a computational being, such as a software program, robot or human.
-Agents operate in some environment, which they can observe and in which they can realize objectives through the execution of actions.
-Multi-agent systems are an enabling technology for applications that rely on distributed and parallel processing of data, information and knowledge in complex computing environments.
-Due to advances in inter-connectivity and interoperability of computers and software such applications are becoming standard in a variety of domains such as e-commerce, logistics, supply chain management, telecommunication, health care and manufacturing.
-This course covers the key conceptual, theoretical and practical foundations of multi-agent systems.
-The following topics, among others, will be discussed: agent-agent communication, automated negotiation and argumentation in cooperative and competitive settings, multi-agent learning and planning, automated decision making based on voting and auctioning, and development and engineering of agent-based systems.
-After completing this course student will be familiar with the underlying theory of agents, and multi-agent systems.
-The student will be able to judge whether a multi-agent approach is beneficial to use over other approaches for handling the same problem.
+Multi-agent systems are systems composed of multiple interacting intelligent agents, where an agent is a computational entity such as a software program or a robot that is situated in some environment and that to some extent is able to act autonomously in order to achieve its design objectives.
+The field of multi-agent systems has is origin in the late 1970s and today is an established and vibrant topic in computer science.
+Multi-agent systems are an enabling technology for applications that rely on distributed and parallel processing of data, information and knowledge in complex – networked, open and large-scale – computing environments.
+With advancing technological progress in inter-connectivity and interoperability of computers and software such applications are becoming standard in a variety of domains such as e-commerce, logistics, supply chain management, telecommunication, health care, and manufacturing.
+The course covers important conceptual, theoretical and practical foundations of multi-agent systems.
+Examples of topics treated in the course are agent-agent communication, automated negotiation and argumentation in cooperative and competitive settings, multi-agent learning and planning, automated decision making based on mechanisms such as voting and auctioning, and development and engineering of agent-based systems.
+In the practical part of the course students have the opportunity to apply the learnt multi-agent concepts, algorithms and methods.